PELARGONIUM PROFILE -TRICHOMES (HAIRS)

 Trichomes of Pelargonium Pelargonium leaf surface Glandular & non-gladular hairs on leaf of Pelargonium

-Let’s look at just one special aspect of a Pelargonium plant.
-We have probably all been impressed by the velvety, fuzzy leaf of P. tomentosum, the peppermint scented geranium.
+Let's look at just one special aspect of a Pelargonium plant.
+We have probably all been impres look at just one special aspect of a Pelargonium P. tomentosum, the peppermint scented geranium.
 Most of our common zonal geraniums have hairs on their stems, leaves and flower stalks and they may be smelly or sticky.
 The hairs on a plant are called trichomes by the botanist.
 The hairs or trichomes perform various functions which I will report on in another article.
 Various studies have been done at the microscopic level to learn more about the hairs/trichomes on Pelargonium plants.
 It was found that there are basically two different types of hairs present, namely glandular and non-glandular.
 The non-glandular hairs consist of a single, sharp-pointed plant cell projecting from the surface layer of cells (or epidermis) of the plant.
 The glandular trichomes have a spherical or ball-shaped or pear-shaped top.